pkgw/conda-recipes/README.md

 [Conda recipes](recipes) that actually define the packages that I build.
 I’ve written up notes on how the system works if you might be interested in doing similar things.

+OK, there are three components — I use [Vagrant] to generate and drive a repeatable, headless build environment for the OS X package builds.

 [Docker]: https://www.docker.com/